ros2/ros2_documentation/source/Developer-Tools/About-package-documentation.rst

 Guidelines for adding your package documentation
 ------------------------------------------------

-All released ROS packages are automatically added to docs.ros.org and `ROS Index <https://index.ros.org/>`_.
+All released ROS packages are automatically added to `docs.ros.org <https://docs.ros.org>`_ and `ROS Index <https://index.ros.org/>`_.

-If you would like to enable or configure your own package, see `Documenting a ROS package <https://docs.ros.org/en/lyrical/How-To-Guides/
+If you would like to enable or configure your own package, see :doc:`Package-documentation/Documenting-a-ROS-2-Package`.
-Documenting-a-ROS-2-Package.html>`_.

 ..
 Related content (placeholder)
    -----------------------------